Why use GraphQL?

 Why use GraphQL?
 From a technical perspective

-As the numbers of API endpoints required by modern applications increases rapidly, GraphQL offers an alternative to REST API technology.
+As the numbers of API endpoints required by modern applications increases rapidly, this new technology offers an alternative to REST API.

 It negates the need to write additional server-side logic and make multiple queries to the database.
 What does that mean exactly?
 Faster, more efficient applications!